hazed59/AlbionOnline-RegisterBot/README.md

   - [X] Add fields to blacklist
     - [X] Date
     - [X] User who blacklist him
+  - [X] Save nicks as lower to improve match even with upper case letters

 ### TODO First

-- blacklist command
-  - [ ] Saver nicks in lowercase in database
-- unblacklist command
-  - [ ] Transform nicks to lowercase
+- [ ] Send query to guild and save all members every 6 hours, avoiding spamming the API
+- [ ] Cleanup users every day if they arent on the guild or alliance and remove from database

 ### TODO Later